carlosrellan/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am Assistant Professor (Professor Auxiliar Convidado) at the Faculdade de Ciências Sociais e Humanas - Universidade NOVA de Lisboa (Portugal).
+I am an Emergia Researcher (Junta de Andalucía) at Facultad de Filosofía y Letras, Universidad de Granada (Spain).

 My research interests deal with the study of lithic industries made on “non-traditional” raw materials, such as slate, rock crystal and quartz and how some of their mechanical characteristics impact the knapping.
-Furthermore, I am also interested on the analysis of long distance networks during late Prehistory and on prehistoric open-air rock art.
+Furthermore, I am also interested on the analysis of long distance networks during Late Prehistory and on prehistoric open-air rock art.